Young's Double-Slit Simulator Back

 Conditions for Bright and Dark Fringes

 The central fringe (m = 0) is the brightest, with m = ±1, ±2, … fringes on either side.
-The simulator labels each order on the right side of the canvas.
+The simulator labels each order along the intensity curve.

 Application: Measuring Wavelength